-Existing monitoring data do not indicate an air quality problem based on with air quality objectives.
-Particulate matter was monitored in 2022 at three sites near the Mossmorran and Braefoot Bay facilities.
-The measured values do not indicate that there were large differences in air quality between 2022 and previous years.
+Existing monitoring data do not indicate an air quality problem based on air quality objectives.
+Particulate matter was monitored in 2023 at three sites near the Mossmorran and Braefoot Bay facilities.
+The measured values do not indicate that there were large differences in air quality between 2023 and previous years.

-Past reports of the Mossmorran & Braefoot Bay Independent Air Quality Expert Advisory Group (see 2020 and 2021 reports12) have described studies done on the potential for wind farms in the area to impact local air quality related to emissions from the Mossmorran and Braefoot Bay facilities.
+Past reports of the Mossmorran & Braefoot Bay Independent Air Quality Expert Advisory Group (see 2020 Annual Report15) have described studies done on the potential for wind farms in the area to impact local air quality related to emissions from the Mossmorran and Braefoot Bay facilities.
 These studies found that wind turbines would have a negligible impact on local air quality.

-The monitoring stations (Lochgelly, Donibristle and Auchtertool) and programme were chosen by SEPA to reflect community exposures, and were agreed with the previous Review Group.
-The positions of the monitors were informed by community locations and air modelling predictions.
+The location of the analysers and programme were chosen by SEPA to reflect community exposures, and were agreed with the previous Review Group.
+The positions of the analysers were informed by community locations and air modelling predictions.